 How to Create a Team

-If your site uses Community Editing, users with similar interests can pool their reputation and contributions together by creating a team.
-Visitors to a team's page can see information about the team and its members.
+If your site uses Community Editing, users with similar interests can pool their reputation and contributions together (by creating a team).
+Visitors to a team's page view information about the team and its members.
 Members of the team are also able to freely edit each other's guides.

-Whatever the use, anyone can start their own team to work with others, be it co-workers, trainee partners, or just like-minded folks.
+Whatever the use, anyone may start their own team to work with others, be it co-workers, trainee partners, or just like-minded folks.

 To view, create, join, or edit teams, select Teams from your drop-down user menu.

-This opens your site's Team page, where all of the teams on your site will be displayed.
-Teams of which you are a member will be displayed at the top of the list, outlined in blue with a check mark in the lower-right corner.
+This opens your site's Team page, which displays all of the teams on your site.
+The teams that you are a member of appear at the top of the list, outlined in blue with a check mark in the lower-right corner.

 All How-To Guides

-Once you are on the Teams page, there are a few different things you can do:
+Once you are on the Teams page, you can:

 View or Join an Existing Team

 To check out one of the teams that already exists, click on a team name or team avatar.
 This takes you to that team's profile.
-The tabs across the top allow you to navigate between the different parts of the team's profile in the same way you would on an individual's profile.
+The tabs below the team name and avatar allow you to navigate between the different parts of the team's profile in the same way you would with an individual's profile.

-- The "Contributions" tab automatically updates with everything that each member of the group contributes to the site.
+- The Contributions tab automatically updates each time a member of the group contributes to the site.

-- The "Activity" tab automatically updates with a list of recent activities performed on the site by team members.
+- The Activity tab automatically updates with a list of recent team member activities performed on the site.
 Clicking on an activity opens the page that was changed.

-At the top of the "Teams" page, there is also a search bar.
-You can use this to search for a specific team name or part of a team name.
-This is one of the reasons to create a descriptive team name.
-Descriptive names increase visibility in search results.
+On the right side of the Teams page site header, there is a search bar.
+Use this to search for a specific team name or a part of a team name.
+Giving your team a descriptive name optimizes your team's search recognition and increases your team's visibility in search results.